Cwantic/Documentation/Python/Classes/study.md

 ### 2.8 showInformation()

-This method is only accessible in script that shows informations about the MetaL and the results of the current study in **Explorer**.
+This method is only accessible in scripts that show informations about the MetaL and the results of the current study in **Explorer**.

 ```python